teichmaa/chaos-ultra/README.md

 ## Technical requirements

 To run the program, CUDA-capable GPU by nvidia is needed.
-Check [this link](https://www.geforce.com/hardware/technology/cuda/supported-gpus) to see if you have a CUDA-capable GPU.
+A device with CUDA version 6 or higher is needed (we target compute capability 3.0) Check [this link](https://www.geforce.com/hardware/technology/cuda/supported-gpus) to see if you have a CUDA-capable GPU.
 A mid-end GPU, for example GeForce GTX 1060, is expected for smooth real-time performance.

 ### Software prerequisites